ShaunCurtis/MD-To-HTML-Converter/MD/MD/Building a Database Application in Blazor - Part 6.md

 ### Add Some Utility Classes

-I'm a great believer in making life easier.
+I'm a firm believer in making life easier.
 Extension methods are great for this.
 Longitudes and Latitudes are handled as decimals, but we need to present them a little differently in the UI.
 We use decimal extension methods to do this.

 ```c#
 // CEC.Weather/Extensions/DecimalExtensions.cs